tc39/proposal-atomics-microwait/README.md

 I propose one new method on `Atomics`.

-### `Atomics.microwait`
+### `Atomics.pause`

-For better spinning, add `Atomics.microwait(iterationNumber)`.
+For better spinning, add `Atomics.pause(iterationNumber)`.
 It performs a finite-time wait for a very short time that runtimes can implement with the appropriate CPU hinting.
 It has no observable behavior other than timing.

 Unlike `Atomics.wait`, since it does not block, it can be called from both the main thread and worker threads.

 Implementations are expected to implement a short spin with CPU yielding, using best practices for the underlying architecture.
 The non-negative integer argument `iterationNumber` is a hint to implement a backoff algorithm if the microwait itself is in a loop.
-It defaults to `0`. `Atomics.microwait(n)` waits at most as long as `Atomics.microwait(n+1)`.
+It defaults to `0`. `Atomics.pause(n)` waits at most as long as `Atomics.pause(n+1)`.

 ## Prior discussions and acknowledgements

 Microwaits have been discussed previously when SharedArrayBuffers were proposed.
 See https://github.com/tc39/proposal-ecmascript-sharedmem/issues/87.
-In my opinion, the arguments on that thread still hold today. `Atomics.microwait` is basically exactly the same as Lars's previous design.
+In my opinion, the arguments on that thread still hold today. `Atomics.pause` is basically exactly the same as Lars's previous design.

 Thread yields and efficient spin loops have also been discussed in the context of WebAssembly.
 See https://github.com/WebAssembly/threads/issues/15.

 ## FAQ

-### Does `Atomics.microwait()` yield execution to another thread?
+### Does `Atomics.pause()` yield execution to another thread?

 No. Microwaiting yields shared resources in a CPU without giving up occupancy of the core itself.
 Thread yielding is done at the OS level instead of the CPU level.